-Tapioca, which is the major raw material input in our products, is environmentally friendly.
+Tapioca which is the major raw material input in our products is environmentally friendly.
 We have invested in water treatment facilities to ensure that all waste water is properly treated before it is discharged.
-The Management of waste reduction will continue to be our ongoing efforts to conserve natural resources and protect the environment.
+The Management on waste reduction will continue to be our on-going efforts to conserve natural resources and protect the environment.

-The efficient use of energy, water and raw materials in all our operations are among the initiatives undertaken as we seek to heighten the positive impact and minimise negative impacts of the company's operations on the environment.
+The efficient use of energy, water and raw materials in all our operations are, among the approaches to heighten the positive impact and minimise negative impacts of the company's operations on the environment.